dalinicus/homeassistant-acinfinity/DEVELOPMENT.md

 GitHub Actions runs:
 - `pytest --cov=custom_components/ac_infinity --cov-report=xml --cov-report=term` for testing and coverage collection
-- SonarQube scan for static analysis
+- `pyright` for type checking
-- SonarQube quality gate to block PRs when conditions are not met
+- Qodana scan and quality gate to block PRs when conditions are not met

 Access Home Assistant at `http://localhost:8123`